A Snake in Your Amazing Blades

 So, if you haven't listened to anything we said (or just have really bad luck) and end up with a snake bite, what should you do?
 First, Stay Calm and Don't Panic.
 This will be the most important thing you can ever do.
 Then, seek medical attention as soon as you can.
 This could mean calling 911 or just driving yourself to the hospital if that will be faster.
 Don't waste time trying to catch and kill the snake to bring it into the hospital.
 This just wastes time and raises your heart rate.
 Even if you think the snake was not poisonous or are not sure you should still go to the hospital.
 Even non-venomous snakes can carry bacteria in their mouths that can cause a nasty infection and the wound will need to be cleaned and dressed.
 Here is some more information about what to do when you have gotten snakebite.

 I Still Don't Like Them...
 Now What?

-There is no effective way to keep snakes out of the environment, however if you have one your property that you just can't stand, the best thing to do is have it removed by Animal Control or a professional of some kind.
-Many of the "traps" you can buy in a home improvement are not very effective or are incredible inhuman.
+There is no effective way to keep snakes out of the environment, however if you have one on your property that you just can't stand, the best thing to do is have it removed by Animal Control or a professional of some kind.
+Many of the "traps" you can buy in a home improvement are not very effective or are incredible inhumane.
 Most importantly... just leave it alone.
-Once it is done hunting, it will like move on to an area with more to munch on.
+Once it is done hunting, it will likely move on to an area with more to munch on.